Jean-BaptisteBouvier/Resilience-of-Linear-Systems/README.md

 This project studies the resilience of linear systems to a partial loss of control authority over their actuators.

-This project is based on the paper ["Resilience of Linear Systems to Partial Loss of Control Authority"](https://arxiv.org/abs/2209.08034) by Jean-Baptiste Bouvier and Melkior Ornik, published by Automatica.
+This project is based on the paper ["Resilience of Linear Systems to Partial Loss of Control Authority"](https://doi.org/10.1016/j.automatica.2023.110985) by Jean-Baptiste Bouvier and Melkior Ornik, also available on [ArXiv](https://arxiv.org/abs/2209.08034).

 This project contains all the MATLAB code for the simulations shown in the paper.